Online ticket dismissal course for cyclists

 • Have your fine waived and get your citation dismissed by taking this worthwhile course.

-Since July of 2010, we have been offering an option to cyclists that has been available to drivers for years – having a traffic ticket waived in exchange for taking part in valuable, effective training.
+Since July of 2010, we have offered an option to cyclists that has been available to drivers for years – having a traffic ticket waived in exchange for taking part in valuable, effective training.

 With this course you will find ways to avoid getting another citation, become more skilled at riding in traffic, and gain more comfort on the road.
 Valuable for cyclists of all experience levels.